Task: hv_STLYE hv_0000

 28) Chicken Curry

-Mild curry is a great way to diversify the family rotation without alarming anyone.
-Simmer chicken in coconut milk with curry powder and a little ginger, then add peas or spinach at the end.
-You may keep the heat low, and offer chili crisp or hot sauce for the heroic.
-Miraculously, the leftovers only get better with each passing day.
+Mild curry is a great option for changing the family dining routine without scaring anyone.
+Simmer chicken in coconut milk with curry powder and a bit of ginger, then add peas or spinach at the end.

 29) Pork Chops And Apples